 Hi!
 Booboo DiStefano here.
-Well, actually, my real name is Betsy, but my parents gave me the nickname “Booboo” because my mom’s pregnancy wasn’t something she and my father had planned for.
+Well, actually, my real name is Barbara, but my parents gave me the nickname “Booboo” because my mom’s pregnancy wasn’t something she and my father had planned for.
 At first I really didn’t like it, but later I grew to love it as a name that set me apart from other girls.
 I work in this Connecticut real estate agency with my mother, who had been employed here for several years before me and is a member of the office’s management committee.
 One of the fun things that my mother and I did together was to make a video on the Internet in which we took turns advertising some of the houses we have listed.

 Although everyone here works for the same company, there is a fair amount of competition among the individual salespeople.
 In my case, I was the 2015 agent of the year for the most housing units closed, which made me a director’s council member, a platinum circle member, and earned me the president’s bronze circle award.
 I also won the most housing units sold award in 2012, which got me the president’s silver circle award that year.
 In recognition of my achievements here, my mother arranged for the management committee to present an actual medal to the most successful salesperson each year, and because I had received so many honors, the medal was called a Booboo.

 About a week ago, the strangest thing happened to me.
 I had spent the morning showing houses to a prospective buyer who was looking to move here from another city, and we had gone to a restaurant for lunch after a full morning of looking at possible homes.
 I was sitting at a table facing the front window when I looked up from my lunch to see someone who looked very familiar walking down the street holding hands with a woman as they ambled past the restaurant.
 Then I recognized him: it was my old boyfriend, Paul Galvin, who I hadn’t seen in years.
 More importantly, I was under the impression that Paul was dead.
 My father, who was about the same age and had always liked Paul, was the one who broke the news to me back in 1989.